 TIMETABLE AND SERVICES OF THE ARCHAEOLOGICAL ZONES: open from 8 to 5 in the afternoon.
 Many close the ticket offices at 4 in the afternoon.
 They all have bathroom services, in the larger ones you can find water and crafts at the entrance.

-TICKETS PRICES ARCHAEOLOGICAL ZONES YUCATÁN: tickets range from 55 pesos to 80 pesos.
-Sundays admission to INAH is free for Mexicans and permanent residents with accreditation.
-Access to the archaeological zones is free every day for Mexicans • Over 60 years old (with official identification) • Retirees and pensioners (with official institution credential) • Teachers and students (with official Mexican Educational System credential) • Children up to 12 years • Researchers and interns (with permission from INAH)
+YUCATÁN ARCHAEOLOGICAL ZONES TICKET PRICES: tickets range from 55 pesos to 80 pesos.
+On Sundays, the INAH entrance is free for Mexicans and permanent residents with accreditation.
+Access to the archaeological sites is free every day for Mexicans • Over 60 years (with official identification) • Retirees and pensioners (with official institution credential) • Teachers and students (with official credential of the Mexican Educational System) • Children up to 12 years • Researchers and interns (with permission from INAH)

 WHAT TO BRING TO VISITS TO THE ARCHAEOLOGICAL ZONES OF CHIAPAS?
 Chiapas has a hot and jungle climate, but in the high points it is cold most of the year, as in San Cristóbal de las Casas.
 We recommend the following: light and light clothing, a hat that covers your head and neck well, closed and comfortable shoes to climb structures and protect yourself from insect bites.
 Take a raincoat and some warm clothes in your backpack for times from November to March.
 Carrying water always goes well, they do not sell water inside the enclosures.
 Visits can perfectly last more than an hour and a half, hydrate continuously.
 Mosquito repellent and sun protection if you are not well covered with clothes.